imshashwatsingh/pdf-merger-in-python/README.md

 # PDF Merger Tool in Python

 Welcome to the **PDF Merger Tool**!
 This easy-to-use tool allows you to merge multiple PDF files into a single PDF with just a few clicks.
-With a simple drag-and-drop interface, you can quickly select and combine your PDFs without any hassle.
+You can quickly select and combine your PDFs without any hassle.

 ## Features